van001/lesscode-fp/README.md

 In category theory, Functor is a structure preserving transformation from one categoty to another.
 For e.g : Transforming List of lowecase text to List of uppercase.
 Transforming List of Strings to List of Hash of Strings.

 Lesscode library provide 'lmap' function for the List functor.
-Using lmap you can transform one List to another. **lmap**, essentially lifts each item from the List and hand to the function, which trasforms it to something else, but still a List of something.
+Using lmap you can transform one List to another. **lmap**, essentially lifts each item from the List and hand to the function, which trasforms it to something else, then puts back the result into List.

 ```
 // Map over List to tranform into another List, while preserving the structure (Functor - borrowed from category theory).